-1.4.1 Predictions

-The model features a single investor type, but, empirically, other types of investor may also be present.
+1.4.1 Predictions.
+The model features a single investor type, but, empirically, other types of investors also may be present.
 Our model immediately suggests that disposition extrapolators are the ones who trade the most during a bubble.
-In the Online Appendix, we study heterogeneous-agent extensions with two additional investor types-extrapolation-only investors and disposition-only investors-and confirm the above intuition.
+In the Internet Appendix, we study heterogeneous-agent extensions with two additional investor types-extrapolation-only investors and disposition-only investors-and confirm the above intuition.
 Indeed, both extrapolation and disposition are needed to get high volume.
 This leads to the following prediction about the composition of volume during a bubble:

-Trading volume During a bubble, disposition extrapolators increase their trading volume more than other investors do.
+Trading volume.
+During a bubble, disposition extrapolators increase their trading volume more than other investors do.

 Moreover, our model implies that disposition extrapolators trade more aggressively on the extensive margin; that is, they tend to liquidate existing positions and initiate new ones, as opposed to trading back and forth with the same set of assets via additional buys and partial sells.
 Indeed, realization utility urges them to quickly conclude a successful investment episode, and extrapolation subsequently directs them to move on to the next one.
-Notice that our baseline setting does not make this prediction directly; due to risk neutrality, there is only extensive-margin trading.
-To allow for intensive-margin trading, we examine-in the Online Appendix-a setting under constant absolute risk aversion (CARA) preferences and confirm this prediction.
-A related prediction from a multi-asset extension of the model suggests that, after liquidating an existing position, a disposition extrapolator would like to venture into a new stock-one that has done very well in the past and has caught her attention.
+Notice that our baseline setting does not make this prediction directly; because of risk neutrality, there is only extensive-margin trading.
+To allow for intensive-margin trading, we examine, in the Internet Appendix, a setting under CARA preferences and confirm this prediction.
+A related prediction from a multiasset extension of the model suggests that, after liquidating an existing position, a disposition extrapolator would like to venture into a new stock, one that has done very well in the past and has caught her attention.
 This also suggests that volume in a bubble would come from investors trading stocks they have never traded before.